chief-wizard/prisma-fastify-bakery/README.md

 1. Build the database schema:

 		npx prisma migrate dev --name init

+2. Generate the Prisma client:

+        npx prisma generate

+3. Test the Prisma database connection - this will create a test product in the database if successful:

+        node index.js

-2. Start Prisma Studio:
+4. Start Prisma Studio:

 		npx prisma studio

-3. Run the server in development mode:
+5. Run the server in development mode:

 		npm run dev